TharunKumarReddyPolu/Grind-DSA/README.md

 ```

 ### 5. Ready for the contribution 🌝
 Once you are done with the above steps, you are ready to contribute to the `Grind-DSA` project code.
-Check out the `issues` tab of the `original repository` and solve them.
+Check out the `Code_Template.py` file of the `original repository` and solve the bugs or add new problems and solutions.
 Once you are done with your changes, submit your efforts with a `pull request`

 ## Hold on!
 Instructions are not done yet 🌚